dmaccormac/dmaccormac.github.io/_posts/2024-11-24-common-alt-codes.md

 # Introduction
 Alt codes have their history rooted in the original IBM PC, released in 1981, which used a character set called Code Page 437.
 This set included all printable ASCII characters (0-127) and extended characters and symbols (128-255) [1, 2].

-Alt codes were first introduced in Windows 3.1 (released in April 1992) as a way for users to input these extended characters by holding down the Alt key and entering a code on the numeric keypad.
+Alt codes were first introduced in Windows 3.1 (1992) as a way for users to input these extended characters by holding down the Alt key and entering a code on the numeric keypad.
 While Unicode has come to replace these older character sets, the use of Alt codes is still supported in Windows 11.

 # Common codes